python/cpython/Doc/reference/datamodel.rst

 --------------------------

-Whenever a class inherits from another class, :meth:`~object.__init_subclass__` is called on that class.
+Whenever a class inherits from another class, :meth:`~object.__init_subclass__` is called on the parent class.
 This way, it is possible to write classes which change the behavior of subclasses.
 This is closely related to class decorators, but where class decorators only affect the specific class they're applied to, ``__init_subclass__`` solely applies to future subclasses of the